Prep roundup: Doty sweeps sprint events; Sidney boys and girls win track invite

 Girls tennis

-The Bulldogs beat Alliance 7-5 and lost to Scottsbluff 6-0.
+Scottsbluff won both of its duals at its home triangular.
+The Bearcats beat Alliance 7-3 and Gering 6-0.

+Gering beat Alliance 7-5 in its other dual.
 The Bulldogs will take part in the Scottsbluff Invite on Saturday.

 Boys golf